 Computer Aided Modelling / Manufacturing laboratory

-The CAMlab houses a collection of machines for digital fabrication of scale models and parts for technical prototypes.
+The CAMlab houses a collection of machines for digital fabrication, which are used for the production of scale models and parts for technical prototypes.

-The lasercutters can cut through plates of wood, paper and some plastics, from 0,1mm too a thickness of 6mm.
-The cutting and engraving pattern is directed by your 2D-CAD drawing.
+The lasercutters can cut through plates of wood, paper and some plastics, from 0,1mm to a maximum thickness of 6mm.
+The cutting and engraving pattern is directed by a 2D-CAD drawing.

-The price for lasercutting is € 28,50 per hour, and you pay per minute.
+The price for lasercutting is € 30 per hour, and you pay per minute.
 The time it takes to cut materials depends on the amount of cutting and engraving lines, the type of material and the thickness.
-You can read the drawing manual or contact the staff for preparing proper laserfiles.
-During presentation periods the waiting list can be up to 3 weeks so make sure to hand in your file in time.
+Please read the drawing manual or contact the staff for preparing proper laserfiles.
+During presentation periods the waiting list for your order can be up to 3 weeks so make sure plan accordingly.
 An estimation of the current waiting time can be found next to the CAMlab entrance.

 All the files you need for lasercutting are included in the following zip file.

-CNC-milling is one of the more difficult machines available, and we kindly ask students to contact us in an early phase of their project.
+CNC-milling is one of the more difficult techniques, and we kindly ask students to contact us in an early phase of their project.
 This way we can discuss a more detailed plan on how to approach the final result, taking in account materials, level of details and technical drawings.